Now offering in-network adolescent psychiatry!

 PTSD is an anxiety disorder that can develop after experiencing a traumatic event, such as war, natural disasters, car accidents, or physical and emotional abuse.
 It can cause sleep disturbances, flashbacks, nightmares, difficulty concentrating, and hyper-vigilance.

 If you suspect that you or a loved one may be suffering from an anxiety disorder, it is crucial to speak with a medical professional as soon as possible.
-Your doctor can help diagnose the type of anxiety disorder you’re experiencing and develop a treatment plan tailored to your needs.
+Your doctor can help diagnose the type of anxiety disorder youโ€™re experiencing and develop a treatment plan tailored to your needs.

-Treatment for Mild to Crippling Anxiety
+Treatment for Mild to Crippling Anxiety in California

-Within these different types of anxiety, it’s essential to understand that everyone experiences anxiety differently, and it affects each person in different ways.
+Within these different types of anxiety, itโ€™s essential to understand that everyone experiences anxiety differently, and it affects each person in different ways.
 Any one of these diagnoses could be considered “crippling anxiety” if symptoms become debilitating.
 No matter if your anxiety is fleeting anxiety or crippling anxiety, it is crucial to recognize the symptoms and seek help if your stress and anxiety become unmanageable.

-Thankfully, there are several courses of treatment available for all types of anxiety.
-Mild to moderate cases of anxiety can often be managed with lifestyle changes, such as eating a balanced diet, exercising regularly, getting enough sleep, and avoiding substances like alcohol or drugs.
+Thankfully, there are several courses of anxiety treatment available at Neuro Wellness Spa for all types of anxiety.
+Mild to moderate cases of anxiety can often be managed with talk therapy.
+Our therapists focus on psychoeducation and lifestyle changes, such as eating a balanced diet, exercising regularly, getting enough sleep, and avoiding substances like alcohol or drugs.
+Mindfulness-based therapies such as meditation, yoga, and tai chi can also help manage mild to moderate anxiety.
+For cases of debilitating or crippling anxiety where the stress is taking a persistent and constant mental and physical toll on a person, we would assess if psychiatric medications and TMS therapy for anxiety would be an excellent supplement to therapy.

-At Neuro Wellness Spa, our goal is to help people identify and treat their anxiety in a safe and supportive environment.
-Anxiety can feel overwhelming and crippling, but it doesn’t have to take over your life.
-With the right support and treatment from our expert psychiatrists that specialize in anxiety, you can reclaim your mental health and live a more fulfilling life.
-Contact us today to learn more about our anxiety treatment options.
+No matter what type of anxiety you are experiencing, it is essential to recognize the symptoms and seek help if your worry is becoming unmanageable.
+At Neuro Wellness Spa, we aim to help people identify and treat their anxiety in a safe and supportive environment.
+Anxiety can feel overwhelming and crippling, but it doesnโ€™t have to take over your life.
+With the proper support and treatment from our expert psychiatrists, you can reclaim your mental health and live a more fulfilling life.
+Contact us today to learn more about our anxiety treatment options or schedule an assessment with one of our in-person or online psychiatrists.
+Your journey to mental well-being is only a call or click away.

 • • Get in touch • •